CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 ```python
 from module import *
 ```
-which import everything from a module.
-This will crowd your namespace and can make the code harder to read, as its ambiguous where a function/variable/class came from.
-Instead import the specific things you need using.
+which imports everything from a module.
+This will crowd your namespace and can make the code harder to read, as it's ambiguous where a function/variable/class came from.
+Instead, import the specific things you need to use.
 ```python
 from module import my_func, myVar, MyClass
 ```